Some times getting a traffic ticket

 time auto insurance comes up for renewal

-or a new application for insurance is
+application for insurance is

 made.
 A moving violation on a driver's